Application-specific integrated circuit: Application-specific standard product

 An application-specific standard product or ASSP is an integrated circuit that implements a specific function that appeals to a wide market.
 As opposed to ASICs that combine a collection of functions and are designed by or for one customer, ASSPs are available as off-the-shelf components.
 ASSPs are used in all industries, from automotive to communications.
-As a general rule, if you can find a design in a data book, then it is probably not an ASIC, but there are some exceptions.

 For example, two ICs that might or might not be considered ASICs are a controller chip for a PC and a chip for a modem.
 Both of these examples are specific to an application (which is typical of an ASIC) but are sold to many different system vendors (which is typical of standard parts).
 ASICs such as these are sometimes called application-specific standard products (ASSPs).

-Examples of ASSPs are encoding/decoding chip, Ethernet network interface controller chip, etc.
+Examples of ASSPs are encoding/decoding chip, Ethernet network interface controller chip and flash memory controller chip.

-IEEE used to publish an ASSP magazine, which was renamed to IEEE Signal Processing Magazine in 1990.